 How many homeowners could be benefitting from the current refinancing boom?
 On September 11, Freddie Mac’s Private Mortgage Market Survey (PMMS) reported that the average 30-year mortgage rate had fallen to a new low of 2.86%.
 According to Black Knight’s analysis, 19.3 million homeowners could still save with a refinance.
 The average savings among high-quality refinance candidates would be $299 a month, while nearly 2.5 million could save $500 a month or more.
 And if all 19.3 million were to take advantage of current rates, it would net a total potential savings of $5.8 billion per month, the largest combined savings total ever.

 Potentially tighter standards

 It’s worth noting that, because of concerns about the long-term effects of the pandemic, many banks are tightening credit standards for certain types of financing, meaning it could be harder for some borrowers to get approved.
 Speaking with an experienced loan officer can help answer questions about new credit standards and how they might affect you.

 Does a refi make sense in your case?
 Your favorite loan officer can provide you with a definitive answer, but the odds are that if you haven’t had a mortgage review in the past year it’s worth a look.
 Getting either a lower rate or adjusting the length of your mortgage could make a big difference in how you plan your financial future.
 After all, if you love your home, why not stay there and potentially pay less to do so?

 *Savings, if any, vary based on consumer’s credit profile, interest rate availability, and other factors.
-Contact Proper Rate for current rates.
+Contact Proper Rate, LLC for current rates.
 Restrictions apply.